 This BESTEK model converts the 220-240v standard commonly used in Europe, Asia, and Oceania, to the 110v supply used in North America and a few other places.
 It’s not designed for high-draw devices like hair dryers and straighteners, but smaller gadgets like electric toothbrushes should be fine.

 By necessity, it’s much larger than a standard travel adapter.
 On the upside, that means it includes three North American three-pin power sockets, plus four USB sockets with 6.8 amps total output.
 If that doesn’t cover all your power requirements, perhaps it’s time to take a closer look at what you’re packing!

 It includes clip-on plugs for use in 150+ countries, and comes with a two-year warranty.

 When you’re on a strict budget and just want a travel adapter that does the job with a minimum of fuss, this Insten model is where it’s at.

 Sold under a variety of names, it’s a generic gadget that does little beyond converting one plug type into another.
 There’s basic protection that may or may not do anything to stop your equipment being fried by power surges, and that’s about it.

 So why do I recommend it?
 Because it’s reliable, and for under ten bucks, that’s about all I ask.
 I picked one up in Thailand years ago, and used it every day for a couple of years.
 It eventually stopped working, so I bought another one exactly the same, and still use it to this day.

 One thing to note, though, is that it fits relatively loosely into European/Asian sockets.
-Heavy plugs can easily drag it out of the wall entirely, and I’ve sometimes needed to prop it up with whatever I have to hand.
+Heavy plugs can easily drag it out of the wall entirely.
+As a result, I’ve sometimes needed to prop it up with whatever I have to hand.